 Pursuant to [FINRA Rule 12214](#), arbitrators are compensated at the rate of \$300 per hearing session, with an additional \$125 per day if acting as chairperson at a hearing on the merits.
 A hearing session is any meeting between the parties and arbitrators, including a prehearing conference with an arbitrator, that lasts four hours or less.
 In many instances, two hearing sessions will be held in a single day resulting in a \$600 (panel member) or \$725 (chairperson) honorarium.
-FINRA also provides arbitrators a \$200 honorarium for deciding discovery-related motions on the papers, including contested subpoena requests or contested orders for production or appearance.
+FINRA also provides arbitrators with a \$200 honorarium for deciding discovery motions on the papers, submitted by the parties, and a \$250 honorarium for deciding a contested motion requesting the issuance of a subpoena without a hearing.

 FINRA also provides that if one or more parties request a postponement or cancellation within 10 days before a scheduled hearing session and the arbitrators grant the request, the party or parties making the request will pay a late cancellation fee of \$600 per-arbitrator.
+This cancellation fee is effective for arbitration cases filed on or after July 6, 2015.
+For cases filed prior to July 6, 2015, an arbitrator will receive \$100 if a hearing is postponed or cancelled within three business days before a scheduled hearing session.